-If Then The driver's and front The Belt-Minder® feature will not activate. passenger's safety belts are activate. buckled The driver's or front The Belt-Minder® feature is activated passenger's safety belt is not - the safety belt warning light buckled when the vehicle has illuminates and the warning chime reached at least 6 mph and sounds for 6 seconds every 1-2 minutes have elapsed since 30 seconds, repeating for the ignition switch has been approximately 5 minutes or until the turned to ON safety belts are buckled.
-The driver's or front The Belt-Minder® feature is activated passenger's safety belt becomes - the safety belt warning light unbuckled for approximately illuminates and the warning chime 1 minute while the vehicle is sounds for 6 seconds every traveling at least 6 mph and 30 seconds, repeating for 1-2 minutes have elapsed since approximately 5 minutes or until the the ignition switch has been safety belts are buckled. turned to ON The Belt-Minder® feature is The Belt-Minder® feature is activated and the vehicle speed suspended - the safety belt warning is less than 3 mph light remains illuminated, but the is less than 5 hipi warning chime does not sound.
-This time does not count towards the I 5-minute expiration time.
+If Then The driver's and front The Belt-Minder ® feature will not passenger's safety belts are activate. buckled The driver's or front The Belt-Minder ® feature is activated passenger's safety belt is not - the safety belt warning light buckled when the vehicle has illuminates and the warning chime reached at least 6 mph and sounds for 6 seconds every 1-2 minutes have elapsed since 30 seconds, repeating for the ignition switch has been approximately 5 minutes or until the turned to ON safety belts are buckled.
+The driver's or front The Belt-Minder ® feature is activated passenger's safety belt becomes - the safety belt warning light unbuckled for approximately illuminates and the warning chime 1 minute while the vehicle is sounds for 6 seconds every traveling at least 6 mph and 30 seconds, repeating for 1-2 minutes have elapsed since approximately 5 minutes or until the the ignition switch has been safety belts are buckled. turned to ON The Belt-Minder ® feature is The Belt-Minder ® feature is activated and the vehicle speed suspended - the safety belt warning is less than 3 mph light remains illuminated, but the warning chime does not sound.
+This time does not count towards the 5-minute expiration time.

-The following are reasons most often given for not wearing safety belts: (All statistics based on U.S. data) $\frac{1}{2}$
+The following are reasons most often given for not wearing safety belts: (All statistics based on U.S. data)

 Reasons given Consider

 "Crashes are rare events" 36700 crashes occur every day.
+The

-The more we drive, the more we are
+more we drive, the more we are

 exposed to "rare" events, even for

 good drivers.
 1 in 4 of us will be

 seriously injured in a crash during

 our lifetime.

 "I'm not going far" 3 of 4 fatal crashes occur within

 25 miles of home.

 "Belts are uncomfortable" We design our safety belts to enhance

 comfort.
 If you are uncomfortable -

 try different positions for the safety

 belt upper anchorage and seatback

 which should be as upright as

 possible; this can improve comfort.

 "I was in a hurry" Prime time for an accident.

-Belt-Minder® reminds us to take a few
+Belt-Minder ® reminds us to take a few

 seconds to buckle up.

 "Safety belts don't work" Safety belts, when used properly,

 reduce risk of death to front seat

-occupants by 45% in cars , and by
+occupants by 45% in cars, and by

-(FD - CC: 1: -1 + 2) 60% in light trucks.
+60% in light trucks.

 "Traffic is light" Nearly 1 of 2 deaths occur in

 single-vehicle crashes, many when

-(T) 1, 1, 1, 1, 1, 2, 2 no other vehicles are around.
+no other vehicles are around.

 "Belts wrinkle my clothes" Possibly, but a serious crash can do

 much more than wrinkle your clothes,

-((TD) particularly if you are unbelted.
+particularly if you are unbelted.

-"The people I'm with don't wear belts" Set the example, teen deaths occur
+"The people I'm with don't Set the example, teen deaths occur

-wear belts 4 times more often in vehicles with
+wear belts" 4 times more often in vehicles with

 TWO or MORE people.
+Children and

-Children and younger brothers/sisters imitate
+younger brothers/sisters imitate

 behavior they see.

-Denavior they see.

-Reasons given Consider

-"I have an airbag" Airbags offer greater protection when

-used with safety belts.
-Frontal airbags

-are not designed to inflate in rear and

-side crashes or rollovers.
+Reasons given Consider "I have an airbag" Airbags offer greater protection when used with safety belts.
+Frontal airbags are not designed to inflate in rear and side crashes or rollovers.
 "I'd rather be thrown clear" Not a good idea.
-People who are

-ejected are 40 times more likely

-to DIE.
-Safety belts help prevent

-ejection, WE CAN'T "PICK OUR
+People who are ejected are 40 times more likely to DIE.
+Safety belts help prevent ejection, WE CAN'T "PICK OUR CRASH".

-CRASH".